jessepav/lacygoill-wiki-backup/bug/vim.md

 Mapping commands  could automatically add  `<sid>` in  front of a  function name when it can't be found in the global namespace, but can in the script-local one.

 ---

+Unfortunately, we  can't we  ask for mapping  commands to  automatically replace `s:` with `<SID>`:

+    :s/\C\<s:/<SID>/g

+That would require Vim to parse the rhs which can be arbitrarily complex:

+    nno <F3> <cmd>echo 'aaa s: bbb'<cr>
+                            ^^
+                            this should not be replaced with <SID>

+Idea:  In the mappings table, could Vim store some kind of metadata, which would include the ID of the script from where each mapping has been installed?

+Before:

+    :map
+    ...~
+    n  <key>    * <Cmd>call <SNR>123_func()<CR>~
+    ...~

+After:

+    :map
+    ...~
+    n  <key>    * <Cmd>call <SID>func()<CR>~
+        SID = 123~
+    ...~

+---

+This excerpt from `:h <SID>` looks wrong:

+   > When defining a function in a script, "s:" can be prepended to the name to
+   > make it local to the script.
+But when a mapping is executed from outside of
+   > the script, it doesn't know in which script the function was defined.
+To
+   > avoid this problem, use "<SID>" instead of "s:".
+The same translation is done
+   > as for mappings.
+This makes it possible to define a call to the function in
+   > a mapping.

+It seems that it says that you need to prepend a function name with `<SID>` – at the definition site –  if you want to call it from a  mapping.
+That's not true.
+Was it true in the past?

+---